Libyan PM Ali Zeidan freed from captivity

 Two years after the overthrow of Col Muammar Gaddafi, Libya still has no constitution and divisions between secular and Islamist forces have paralysed parliament.

-The government has been struggling to contain the numerous militias who control many parts of the country.'No warrant'
+The government has been struggling to contain the numerous militias who control many parts of the country.

 Mr Zeidan's cabinet meeting following his release was shown live on Libyan television.

 He thanked those who had helped free him but gave no details about them or the abductors.

 "We hope this matter will be treated with wisdom and rationality, far from tension," he said.
 "There are many things that need dealing with."

 State TV had also earlier broadcast live Mr Zeidan's return to his office in Tripoli.